AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/adobe-analytics/index.md

 For more information about Analytics server-side forwarding to Audience Manager, see the documentation on [Analytics sever-side forwarding](./#server-side-forwarding-with-audience-manager).

 If you set up Analytics server-side forwarding to Audience Manager in your Analytics report suite, select the **Audience Manager Forwarding** checkbox.
 When this checkbox is selected, all SDK requests to Analytics servers are sent with an expected response code of **10**.
-This step ensures that client-side Analytics response traffic is forwarded to Audience Manager within the SDK and that the Audience Manager User Profile is correctly updated in the SDK.
+This step ensures that client-side Analytics response traffic is forwarded to the Audience Manager SDK so that the User Profile is correctly updated.

 #### Backdate previous session info